La-Lhakpa/La-Lhakpa/README.md

 ## Hey!
 I'm Lhakpa ✨ ✿˚ ༘ ⋆｡♡˚ 👋

-- 🧑‍💻 Computer Science student at CUNY Queens College/>
+- 🧑‍💻 Computer Science student at CUNY Queens College
-- 🧑🏻‍💻 I’m currently learning web development/>
+- 🧑🏻‍💻 I’m currently learning web development
-- 🧠 I am motivated to do Leetcode as much as I can/>
+- 🧠 I am motivated to do Leetcode as much as I can
 - 💪 I love going to gym!
 Getting there!
-I love cooking healthy meals<br>
+I love cooking healthy meals